A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality: Linearized semigroups and gradient estimates

-for all $0 \le s<t<\infty$ and $x \in M$. \end{theorem}
+for all $0<s<t<\infty$ and $x \in M$. \end{theorem}

-We remark that the condition $u_0 \in \cC^{\infty}_c(M)$ ensures $F^2(\Grad u_0) \in \cC^1_c(M)$, and hence both sides in Theorem~\ref{th:L2} are H\"older continuous.
-By virtue of Theorem~\ref{th:BWint}, the proof is the same as the compact case in \cite[Theorem~4.1]{OSbw}.
-Note that we used the nonlinear semigroup ($u_s \to u_t$) in the LHS, while in the RHS the linearized semigroup $P^{\Grad u}_{s,t}$ is employed.
+We remark that, by Theorem~\ref{th:hf}, $F^2(\Grad u_s) \in H^1(M)$ and both sides in Theorem~\ref{th:L2} are H\"older continuous.
+Let us stress that we use the nonlinear semigroup ($u_s \to u_t$) in the LHS, while in the RHS the linearized semigroup $P^{\Grad u}_{s,t}$ is employed.

 \begin{remark} In the proof of \cite[Theorem~4.1]{OSbw}, we did not distinguish $P^{\Grad u}_{s,t}$ and $\widehat{P}^{\Grad u}_{s,t}$ and treated $P^{\Grad u}_{s,t}$ as a symmetric operator.
-However, the proof is valid by replacing $P^{\Grad u}_{s,t}h$ with $\widehat{P}^{\Grad u}_{s,t}h$.
+However, the proof is valid by replacing $P^{\Grad u}_{s,t}(h)$ with $\widehat{P}^{\Grad u}_{s,t}(h)$.
 See the proof of Theorem~\ref{th:L1} below which is based on a similar calculation (with the sharper inequality in Proposition~\ref{pr:Boc+}). \end{remark}